Incredible Bongo Band: History

 As well, the band's cover of "Let There Be Drums," which was made famous by Sandy Nelson and also performed by the Ventures, was used as the theme song for the long-running television show Atlantic Grand Prix Wrestling during the 1980s.
 It made #66 in Canada in December 1973.

 "Last Bongo in Belgium" has been notably sampled in the songs "Looking Down the Barrel of a Gun" performed by the Beastie Boys, "Angel" performed by Massive Attack and "Song of Life" performed by Leftfield.

 "Let There Be Drums" was used in Ken Burns' Baseball: The 10th Inning, the follow-up to Burns' '94 PBS documentary.

 "In-A-Gadda-Da-Vida" was used as the main loop in two different songs by Nas: "Thief's Theme" and "Hip Hop Is Dead".

 The 2013 documentary Sample This, directed by Dan Forrer and narrated by Gene Simmons, recounts the story of the Incredible Bongo Band and its recording of "Apache".

 "Bongolia" a track from the Bongo Rock album, was used in Edgar Wright's 2017 film Baby Driver.

 Covers

 A cover group was formed by musician Shawn Lee, with the parallel name "Shawn Lee's Incredible Tabla Band".
-They released a cover album with Ubiquity Records in 2011.
-The album was entitled Tabla Rock, based on the album Bongo Rock.
-On Tabla Rock, Lee covered the entire Bongo Band debut album, as well as two tracks from their second album.
+It released a cover album on Ubiquity Records in 2011.
+The album was titled Tabla Rock, based on the album Bongo Rock.
+On Tabla Rock, Lee covered the entire Bongo Band debut album, as well as two tracks from its second album.
 Lee's album covers the music on tabla instead of bongo, presenting it in an Indian-funk style.